 Anti-smooth muscle antibody

 Anti-smooth muscle antibody is a blood test that detects the presence of antibodies against smooth muscle.
+The antibody is useful in making a diagnosis of autoimmune hepatitis.

 How the Test is Performed